-The Coronavirus pandemic had a major impact on most industries in 2020.
+The Coronavirus pandemic had a major impact on most industries in 2021.
 The City as a whole has fared well.
 Sales tax revenue increased, which is likely due to the spending encouraged by federal stimulus funds received by city residents.
-In addition, new grant opportunities are available that allows the City to recoup pandemic related costs.
+In addition, new grant opportunities were available that allowed the City to recoup pandemic related costs.
+The City should be mindful of potential decreases in revenue now that stimulus funds are mostly exhausted.
+The reduction of disposable income and the historic levels of inflation faced by consumers will likely result in a reduction of both property and sales tax.